Harewood House: Harewood Bird Garden & Farm Experience

-The Bird Garden at Harewood House has a small collection of exotic bird species, of which more than 5 are listed as vulnerable or endangered by the IUCN.
-It is a member of the British and Irish Association of Zoos and Aquariums (BIAZA).
+The Bird Garden at Harewood House had a small collection of exotic bird species, of which more than 5 were listed as vulnerable or endangered by the IUCN.
+It was a member of the British and Irish Association of Zoos and Aquariums (BIAZA).

-Birds that can be seen in the garden include Humboldt penguins, Chilean flamingos, Duyvenbode's lories and macaws.
+Birds that could be seen in the garden included Humboldt penguins, Chilean flamingos, Duyvenbode's lories and macaws.